DavidsonRafaelK/jujur-ga-tau-kenapa-dipisah-ini-matkul/README.md

 ## Note on Course Structure

-This repository holds two folders because the material is taught as two separate subjects.
+This repository holds two folders because the material is taught as two separate subjects running in parallel during the same semester.
+The division itself is standard: Image Processing covers pixel and signal level operations, while Computer Vision covers the extraction of geometric and semantic information from those pixels.
+The issue is not the division but the scheduling.
-In practice the foundation covered in both is largely the same.

 Week 1 of each subject, side by side: